Two-loop five-point massless QCD amplitudes within the IBP approach: Our strategy for solving the IBP identities

 i.e. one will have derived the coefficients $c_{1}(n_1,\dots,n_P)$ which are the projection of the full solution onto the master $\hat I_1$.
 Repeating the same approach but setting $\hat I_1=\hat I_3=\dots=\hat I_{\hat N}=0$ one derives the coefficients $c_{2}(n_1,\dots,n_P)$ and so on.
 To obtain the complete solution of the IBP system one simply needs to add all $\hat N$ independently derived projections.

-To the best of our knowledge, this strategy is new and has not been applied before.
+To the best of our knowledge, this strategy is new and has not been applied before \footnote{After this work was made public we learned that the latest update of the program {\tt Kira} offers the option of computing the coefficients of a subset of masters.
+Since the algorithm behind this is not described in \cite{Maierhoefer:2017hyi}, nor in the program's manual, we are unable to comment on how it compares with our approach.}.
 It is easy to see why it leads to the correct solution of the IBP equations.
 Its correctness follows from the fact that each integral $I_i$ has an expansion in the set of masters $\hat I_m$, i.e. at each step the IBP equations can be rewritten as a homogeneous linear combination of all master integrals.
 Since the IBP equations are themselves linear and homogeneous in terms of the integrals $I_i$, one can see that the IBP equations never mix projections belonging to different master integrals.
 In essence, our proposal states that each of these projections can be computed in isolation from the others.

 The IBP solving strategy described here is independent of the approach used for solving the system of IBP equations.
 In practice, we will use the standard Laporta algorithm but one does not have to.
 In fact, we arrived at this idea while trying to find a way for solving the IBP system in closed form.
 We hope to return to this in a future work.